manojchoudhary404/new-repo/README.md

 # new-repo
 get started
-this my demo project repo
+this is my demo project repo